Hermann Göring: After World War I

 Göring remained in aviation after the war.
 He tried barnstorming and briefly worked at Fokker.
 After spending most of 1919 living in Denmark, he moved to Sweden and joined Svensk Lufttrafik, a Swedish airline.
 Göring was often hired for private flights.
 During the winter of 1920–1921, he was hired by Count Eric von Rosen to fly him to his castle from Stockholm.
 Invited to spend the night, Göring may at this time have first seen the swastika emblem, which Rosen had set in the chimney piece as a family badge.

 This was also the first time that Göring saw his future wife; the count introduced his sister-in-law, Baroness Carin von Kantzow (née Freiin von Fock).
 Estranged from her husband of 10 years, she had an eight-year-old son.
 Göring was immediately infatuated and asked her to meet him in Stockholm.
 They arranged a visit at the home of her parents and spent much time together through 1921, when Göring left to study political science at the University of Munich.
-Carin obtained a divorce, followed Göring to Munich, and married him on 3 February 1922.
+Carin obtained a divorce, followed Göring to Munich and married him on 3 February 1922.
 Their first home together was a hunting lodge at Hochkreuth in the Bavarian Alps, near Bayrischzell, some 80 km from Munich.
-After Göring met Adolf Hitler and joined the Nazi Party in 1922, they moved to Obermenzing, a suburb of Munich.
+Later in 1922, they moved to Obermenzing, a suburb of Munich.